otagobioinformaticsspringschool/2022-obss-day2/index.md

 root: .
 ---

+*This lesson has been adapted from the original [Data Carpentry - Wrangling Genomics](https://datacarpentry.org/wrangling-genomics/) to be run using the NeSI infrastructure as part of the Otago Bioinformatics Spring School instead of AWS.*

 A lot of genomics analysis is done using command-line tools for three reasons:
 1) you will often be working with a large number of files, and working through the command-line rather than through a graphical user interface (GUI) allows you to automate repetitive tasks,